Normaliz/PyNormaliz/README.md

 ## Requirements

-* python 2.7 or higher or python 3.4 or higher
+* python 3.4 or higher
 * Normaliz 3.9.0 or higher <https://github.com/Normaliz/Normaliz/releases>

-(The current version of PyNormaliz is under construction.
-Normaliz 3.9.0 not yet released.
-Use current master of Normaliz for current master of PyNormaliz.)
 The source packages of the Normaliz realeases contain PyNormaliz.

 ## Installation